Sales Systems vs Headcount: Why Your Revenue Team Doesn’t Need More People

 So out of an eight-hour day, your reps get roughly two hours and fifteen minutes of real selling time.

-Or you could build an internal sales system/engine that gives your existing five reps back three hours each per day.
-That’s fifteen extra selling hours per day across the team.
+Now, the instinct when pipeline starts to slow is to hire more SDRs.
+But that just gives you more people running the same broken process.
+The smarter move is to build an internal sales system or engine that gives your existing five reps back three hours each per day.
+That's fifteen extra selling hours per day across the team.

 That's the equivalent output of adding six or seven new reps, except you didn't hire anyone.
 You just stopped making your current team do work that should have been automated in the first place.